Challenges Starting An Online Business

 Overwhelmed by challenges with both offline and online businesses – AND with family health issues – I recently felt less motivated and more challenged than is usual for me.

 Maybe the challenges should have motivated me more.
 But they didn’t.
 Probably because most were outside of my control and relied on other people taking actions.
 So I just felt buffeted about while others carried on with their own agendas.

 Finally, I’m seeing light at the end of the tunnel – as various participants in my little dramas turn their own corners, letting me move on with my life… towards the light at the end of the tunnel.

-Hopefully this story of how I have faced the challenges of starting an online business will help anyone else feeling the heat.
+Hopefully this story of how I have faced the challenges of starting a part-time online business will help anyone else feeling the heat.

 Offline Challenges Couldn’t Be Avoided